 Your transactions are absolutely safe.
 Friend Bank works with cutting-edge technology partners to ensure that the most secure environment is made possible for our valued customers.
-We offer you worry-free Internet banking.
-You can be completely confident of the following security measures:
+We offer you worry-free online banking.
+You can be completely confident of the following security measures.

-Our system ensures that data-exchanged between your PC and our computer networks are encrypted with 128-bit encryption – the strongest encryption available.
+The data exchanged between your device and our website is encrypted.
 Encryption is accomplished through Secure Sockets Layers (SSL), which utilizes mathematical formulas to ‘encrypt’ or hide information from prying eyes on the Internet.
-Additionally, if SSL detects that data was added or deleted after you sent it to the bank, the connection will be severed in order to guard against any tampering.
-The most popular browsers have the SSL security feature included.
+Additionally, if SSL detects that data was added or deleted after you sent it, the connection will be severed in order to guard against any tampering.
+Popular web browsers, such as Microsoft Edge, Google Chrome, and Apple Safari, have the SSL security feature included.

-User IDs and passwords are isolated from the internet by being stored in Friend Bank's system.
-This way, the passwords and IDs can never be accessed or downloaded by anyone on the Internet.
-Additionally, user passwords can vary from eight to fifteen characters, which means the chance of randomly guessing a password is less than one in one billion!
-The system also checks for invalid logins and automatically disallows a user after three invalid attempts.
-This prohibits the ‘hacker’ from gaining access to our system, thus protecting your accounts.
+User IDs and Passwords are safely processed and stored in Friend Bank's secure online database.
+This way, your online banking credentials cannot be accessed or downloaded by anyone on the internet.
+Our system checks for invalid logins and automatically disallows a user after too many invalid attempts.
+This protects you by prohibiting hackers from gaining access to your account.

 You will be responsible for maintaining one of the most important security measures: your password.
-When you receive your Friend Bank online banking password, be sure to keep it a secret.
-Memorize it, or write it down and keep it in a safe place.
+When you create your online banking password, be sure to keep it a secret.
+Memorize it.
 It is not recommended you carry your password in your purse or wallet.
 Make sure no one watches you enter your password and always close your browser when leaving the computer.
 Make sure you regularly scan your computer for viruses that could be used to capture password keystrokes.
-You ultimately hold the key to your password security.”
+You ultimately hold the key to your password security.

 Recently an additional layer of security and fraud protection has been added to help prevent identity theft.
-Now when you signup for Internet banking you will be required to establish a security image and three security questions.
-Your security image will help to confirm that the website you are visiting is authentic and your passcodes will serve as a second layer of security to verify your identity on non-registered computers.
+Now when you sign up for online banking you will be required to create a password and establish a second factor of authentication.
+This helps ensure that your login is authentic.